 - What about winter?
 You might’ve noticed skin that was shades lighter – even pale – as you prepared your wardrobe for the cold months ahead.

 Melanin is the reason behind that delightful tan you get every summer, darkening your skin with color as it shields sensitive areas from harmful ultraviolet rays.
-And since your body produces less melanin during the cold winter months, your skin can appear significantly lighter.
+And since melanin doesn’t need to protect you as much during the cold winter months, your skin can appear significantly lighter.

 But let’s dig deeper.